 In the past 45 years, Napoli can count 9 different presidents, 43 changes of coach and seen scores of players come and go.
 They have scaled the heights of domestic and European glory in the 1980s, suffered the ignominy of bankruptcy in 2004 and witnessed a resurgence in recent years.
 The one constant through that undulating period is ‘Tommy’ Starace.

 The depth of the bond between Tommy and the players is evident; he isn’t a starstruck employee, but an integral part of the Napoli family.
 He shares warm embraces and inside jokes with the players, which tell the story of a respected and much-loved member of the team.
-In fact, Tommy has developed a celebrity of his own in recent years; a Twitter account with some 50,000 followers that offers glimpses into the life and workings of Napoli’s football club.
+In fact, Tommy has developed a celebrity of his own in recent years; a Twitter account with some 55,000 followers offers glimpses into the life and workings of Napoli’s football club.

 The timing of Starace’s move to the Napoli kit room coincided with Maradona reaching the peak of his powers; Tommy was the man responsible for El Diego’s boots as he elevated Napoli to their maiden scudetto.
 Such was the bond between the pair, Tommy was brought into the Argentina camp as a kit man for Italia ‘90.
 He stayed with the team for two months at Trigoria, even reprising his role in the kitchens one evening when the chef was taken ill.